0xTropy/0xTropy/README.md

 - 👋 Hi, I’m @0xTropy
 - 👀 Currently logging my indie game dev journey at: www.tropystudios.com
-- 🌱 I’m currently getting deeper into crypto
+- 🌱 Looking for ways to increase my involvement in web3
-- 💞️ I’m looking to collaborate on anything I find cool
+- 💞️ Always down for a cool collaboration if you can peek my interest :P
 - 📫 How to reach me Discord - Tropy5465 or Twitter/X: https://twitter.com/0xTropyy

 <!---